Geographical indication: Rural development effects

 None of these impacts are guaranteed and they depend on numerous factors, including the process of developing the geographical indications, the type and effects of the association of stakeholders, the rules for using the GI (or Code of Practice), the inclusiveness and quality of the collective dimension decision making of the GI producers association and quality of the marketing efforts undertaken.

+In China, the use of GIs have increased farmers' incomes and helped reduce rural poverty.

 International issues

 Like trademarks, geographical indications are regulated locally by each country because conditions of registration such as differences in the generic use of terms vary from country to country.
 This is especially true of food and beverage names which frequently use geographical terms, but it may also be true of other products such as carpets (e.g. 'Shiraz'), handicrafts, flowers and perfumes.

 When products with GIs acquire a reputation of international magnitude, some other products may try to pass themselves off as the authentic GI products.
 This kind of competition is often seen as unfair, as it may discourage traditional producers as well as mislead consumers.
 Thus the European Union has pursued efforts to improve the protection of GI internationally.
 Inter alia, the European Union has established distinct legislation to protect geographical names in the fields of wines, spirits, agricultural products including beer.
 A register for protected geographical indications and denominations of origin relating to products in the field of agriculture including beer, but excluding mineral water, was established (DOOR).
 Another register was set up for wine region names, namely the E-Bacchus register.
 In November 2020, the European Union Intellectual Property Office launched the comprehensive database GI View covering food, wine, and spirit GIs.
 A private database project (GEOPRODUCT directory) intends to provide worldwide coverage.
 Accusations of 'unfair' competition should although be levelled with caution since the use of GIs sometimes comes from European immigrants who brought their traditional methods and skills with them.